CodeHunger/alttp_randomizer_vue3_frontend/README.md

 # alttpr-frontend-vue3

 This project is a work in progress.
 This repository will probably never be used for the website.
-But instead will probably be copied in the existing repository.
+But instead will (hopefully) be copied in the existing repository.
+For the complete project and the original frontend see: https://github.com/sporchia/alttp_vt_randomizer

 ## Project status